Updated for 2025

 3911 S. Figueroa St., Los Angeles, CA 90037

 “At the Coliseum in 1964, Dr. King passionately and persuasively addressed 15,000 Angelenos on the issues of race relations and human dignity.”
-And on Monday, January 15th, 2024 from 12:00 pm to 4:00 pm, families are invited to join the MLK Volunteer Festival 2024: Take Action to Support Our Beloved Community.
-This special event will feature hands-on activities for volunteers to address needs within the areas of Homelessness, Education Equity, Food Insecurity, and Economic Opportunity.
-Details and registration information are available online.
+And on Monday, January 20th, 2025, families are invited to join the MLK 2025 Volunteer Festival: Take Action to Support Our Beloved Community.
+This special event will feature hands-on activities for volunteers to address needs within the areas of health equity, food insecurity, STEAM education, and others.
+The Festival will also feature a Family Zone for volunteer activities specifically for kiddos, special guest speakers, live music, food and drink for purchase, and more.
+Details, including free tickets, are available online.
+Advance ticket reservations are recommended.

-The Santa Monica Symphony is performing their Annual MLK Holiday Concert on Saturday, January 13th from 3:00 pm to 5:30 pm.
-Celebrate the life and legacy of Dr. Martin Luther King Jr. with this special annual concert.
-The concert is free, but pre-registration is required due to limited seating.
+The Santa Monica Symphony is performing their Annual MLK Concert on Saturday, January 18th from 3:00 pm to 5:00 pm.
+Celebrate the life and legacy of Dr. Martin Luther King Jr. with this special annual concert which will also include the Inner City Youth Orchestra of Los Angeles.
+Free tickets are available online.
+Note – the ticket doesn’t guarantee late entry.
+Seating is available on a first-come, first-served basis.
+Doors open at 2:00 pm.

 West Hollywood Elementary School